flatironinstitute/sciware/07_RemoteWork/content.md

 ### Keypairs

 * Keypairs let you authenticate to some hosts
-* Generate a new private/public key pair:
+* Generate a new private/public key pair

         ssh-keygen -t ed25519 -f ~/.ssh/id_mykey